humdrum-tools/humdrum-notation-plugin/index.md

 {% include_relative url-example.txt %}
 ```

-Notice that the Humdrum script element is empty, since it will be
+Notice that the Humdrum script element is empty, since it will
-filled in later with the downloaded Humdrum data.
+be filled in later with the downloaded Humdrum data.
+Do not add
+any content to the Humdrum script when using the `url` parameter;
+otheriwse, the URL content download will be suppressed.
 The Humdrum
 script's location on the page will control the display location of
 the final notation, and any initial contents of the script will be
 ignored if a `url` parameter is given to the `displayHumdrum()`
 function.
 In this case the URL is relative to the current page,
 so the full URL address of the downloaded data is <a target="_blank"
 href="sonata06-3a.txt">https://plugin.humdrum.org/sonata06-3a.txt</a>.
 Also notice that the parameter `header` is set to true.
-This causes
+This causes title
-title and composer information to be added above the first system of music.
+and composer information to be added above the first system of music.

 {% include_relative url-example.txt %}